Alexander Mogilny: Legacy

 Mogilny was the first Russian to be an NHL captain, first Russian named to the NHL All-Star team, and holds the highest single-season goal total and third highest single-season point total for a Russian NHL player.
 At the time of his retirement, he was the highest Russian goal-scorer and the second-highest Russian scorer in NHL history.
 Mogilny was the second Russian player to reach 1,000 points in the NHL, hitting the milestone just a few days after Sergei Fedorov.
 As of the end of the 2024–25 NHL season, Mogilny is the fourth-highest Russian scorer in the history of the NHL.
 His 1992–93 tie with Teemu Selänne of Finland made them the first non-North Americans ever to lead the NHL in goals scored.

-In 2016, he was inducted into the Greater Buffalo Sports Hall of Fame but did not attend the ceremony.
+In 2016, he was inducted into the Greater Buffalo Sports Hall of Fame.
 Despite having comparable statistics to inductees such as Daniel Alfredsson and Paul Kariya, and being a trailblazer for Russian participation in the NHL, Mogilny had been denied entry into the Hockey Hall of Fame for many years.
 He was finally elected in 2025, 16 years after he became eligible.